Martyn555/BatchUtilities/README.md

 17. Use milliseconds in timeout.
 18. Running batches silently.

-Libraries only work properly on Windows 10, as they require powershell.
+Libraries only work properly on Windows 10 and 11, as they require powershell.
 BatchUtilities is still under development - features are being improved and new ones added.